-In 2019, Daniel founded Biaggi Arts Consulting after over 15 years in leadership positions in the opera and classical performing arts industry.
+In 2019, Daniel founded Biaggi Arts after over 15 years in leadership positions in the opera and classical performing arts industry.
 Daniel is Creative Consultant and Project Director for Drax Productions, for which he scouts investment opportunities for TV shows, feature films, and commercial theatrical productions.
-Recent projects include After/Glow produced by Helio Arts, as well as a sizzle reel for a TV cooking show titled Diary of a Lousy Cook.
+Recent projects include After/Glow produced by Helio Arts, a new TV cooking series titled Diary of a Lousy Cook.
 Broadway credits for Drax Productions include a new Drama Desk Award-winning and Tony Award nominated adaptation of Charles Dickens’ A Christmas Carol.

-Prior to beginning his position at Portland Opera, Daniel led the Palm Beach Opera for 10 years as General Director.
-From 2009 to 2019, he orchestrated a financial and organizational turnaround for the company despite the economic crisis in his initial years.
+Prior to beginning his position at Portland Opera, Daniel led the Palm Beach Opera for 10 years as General Director from 2009 to 2019, having joined the company as Director of Artistic Operations in 2005.
+He orchestrated a financial and organizational turnaround for the company despite the economic crisis in his initial years.
 At the end of his tenure, he moved into the role of Strategic & Artistic Advisor to facilitate the transition into new leadership for the now financially sustainable and artistically thriving organization.
 For his work with PBO, he was the recipient of the Lifetime Achievement Award for Leadership and Artistic Excellence of the National Society of Arts and Letters.